neo3587/discord_cryptobot/README.md

 ```
 - **hidenotsupported**: Hide the ticker values from exchanges APIs that doesn't support that feature instead of showing "Not Supported".
 - **sourcecode:** You don't need to touch this, it's just in case I change the repo in the future.
-- **channel:** The id of the channel where the bot will read and reply the commands.
+- **channel:** List of the ids of the channels where the bot will listen and reply the commands (leaving the list empty will listen all the channels).
 - **prefix:** The initial character for the commands.
 - **coin:** The name of your coin.
 - **blocktime:** Block time in seconds (used to calculate the earnings).